[DeNovo Protocols → Step-by-Step → DeNovo Protocols]

 The output of the BLAST search delivered by DeNovoSeq for multifasta files is a set of XML files (one per each sequence queried to the subject database) containing all matches obtained found in the database by each query.
 This thus means that if a multifasta file annotated via BLAST has 25000 sequences the BLAST search will report 25000 xml files.
 DeNovoSeq also provides an interface for an internal script of GPRO for automatic annotation.
 This script processes the XML outputs provided by BLAST and prints them into a human-readable annotation file in CSV format.
 The interface for this script provides filtering parameters to define an evalue cut-off, filter redundant matches, extract a given number of best hits per query and more.

-To execute the process BLAST output script, go to [Annotation → NCBI-BLAST → Process BLAST outoput] and follows in Fig.32.
+To execute the process BLAST output script, go to [Annotation → NCBI-BLAST → Process BLAST outoput]

 - Retrieve sequences from BLAST outputs